GoogleCloudPlatform/k8s-config-connector/experiments/compositions/samples/FirstComposition/README.md

 kubectl create -f composition/teampage.yaml
 ```

-## Create a Namespace and a Context object
+## Create a Namespace and a Team page for `risk`

-The first step is to create a context object in the namespace where AppTeam will be created.
+The first step is to create a namespace where Team will be created.

 ```
 export NAMESPACE=risk-team

 kubectl create namespace $NAMESPACE

-kubectl apply -f - <<EOF
-apiVersion: composition.google.com/v1alpha1
-kind: Context
-metadata:
-  name: context
-  namespace: ${NAMESPACE}
-spec:
-  project: doesntmatter
-EOF
 ```

-## Create a team page for `risk`

 Create a new `Team` CR